AmeinAlmoughrabi/learningJavaScript/README.md

 # learningJavaScript
-This is going to be where I update my examples and notes on my journey to becoming a better developer
+This is going to be where I update my examples and notes on my journey to becoming a better developer using JavaScript